 Making sure you’re getting enough potassium in your diet is especially important later in life, because ear fluid levels decline naturally over time – often contributing to age-related hearing loss.

-Many plant-based foods are rich in potassium, particularly fruits, vegetables, and pulses.
+Many plant-based foods are potassium-rich, particularly fruits, vegetables, and pulses.
 Bananas, dried apricots, squash, and cooked lentils are among the best sources.
 Check out our article, Everything you need to know about potassium, to read more.

 Hear life in full colour.
 Book a FREE hearing test!